 Author: handdgroup

-Roles that require an SIA licence include:
+Common roles that may require an SIA licence include:

-• Static security guards
+• Security guards

 • Door supervisors